 Alternatively, press the Bixby Routines button in the Quick Tile Menu.

-Cool Bixby Routines
+Cool Bixby Routines Examples

-Here are some useful Routine examples.
+Here are some useful Routine ideas.

 - If Location is Home or connected to home Wi-Fi, keep phone unlocked.